 For xenogeneic serum skin testing, patients who are not atopic and who have not previously received xenogeneic (eg, horse) serum should first be given a prick test with a 1:10 dilution; if this test is negative, 0.02 mL of a 1:1000 dilution is injected intradermally.
-A wheal > 0.5 cm in diameter develops within 15 min in sensitive patients.
+A wheal > 0.5 cm in diameter develops within 15 minutes in sensitive patients.
 Initially, for all patients who may have previously received serum—whether or not they reacted—and for those with a suspected allergic history, a prick test should be done using a 1:1000 dilution; if results are negative, 1:100 is used, and if results are again negative, 1:10 is used as above.
 A negative result rules out the possibility of anaphylaxis but does not predict incidence of subsequent serum sickness.

 For drug provocation testing, a drug suspected of causing a hypersensitivity reaction is given in escalating doses to precipitate the reaction.
 This test is usually safe and effective if done in a controlled setting.

-Some HLA-Based Risk Factors for Drug Hypersensitivity
+Prognosis for Drug Hypersensitivity

 People with drug allergies should be taught about avoiding the drug and should carry identification or an alert bracelet.
 Charts should always be appropriately marked.